SiftScience/sift-ios/README.md

 Update for Xcode 11

-* In Xcode 11, open the File > Swift Packages > Add Package Dependency
+* For Xcode 11 no need to do the above steps, you can directly open the File > Swift Packages > Add Package Dependency
-* Paste the repository's URL [https://github.com/SiftScience/sift-ios.git​](https://github.com/SiftScience/sift-ios.git​)  into the field above then click "next".
+* Paste the repository's URL [https://github.com/SiftScience/sift-ios.git​](https://github.com/SiftScience/sift-ios)  into the field above then click "next".
 * Xcode will walk you through the rest of the steps.
 You can `import sift_ios`.